metwork-framework/mfcom/.metwork-framework/install_a_metwork_package.md

 yum remove "metwork-mfcom*"
 ```

-## Upgrade mfcom metwork package
+## Upgrade mfcom metwork module

-To upgrade mfcom metwork package, use the following commands (still as `root` user):
+To upgrade mfcom metwork module, use the following commands (still as `root` user):

 ```
-# We upgrade mfcom metwork package
+# We upgrade mfcom metwork module
 yum upgrade "metwork-mfcom*"
 ```

-## Uninstall all metwork packages
+## Uninstall all metwork modules

-To uninstall all metwork packages, use following root commands:
+To uninstall all metwork modules, use following root commands:

 ```
 # We stop metwork services
 service metwork stop

-# we remove metwork packages
+# we remove metwork modules
 yum remove "metwork-*"
 ```

-## Upgrade all metwork packages
+## Upgrade all metwork modules

 The same idea applies to upgrade.

-For example, to upgrade all metwork packages on a computer, use following root commands:
+For example, to upgrade all metwork modules on a computer, use following root commands:

 ```
 # We stop metwork services
 service metwork stop

-# We upgrade metwork packages
+# We upgrade metwork modules
 yum upgrade "metwork-*"

 # We start metwork services